timothyhollabaugh/octoscreen/README.md

 Octoscreen
 ===

 Octoscren is a touchscreen interface for [Octoprint](https://github.com/foosel/OctoPrint), designed for the official [Raspberry Pi Touchscreen](https://www.raspberrypi.org/products/raspberry-pi-touch-display/).
-It is currently in a very useable state, but is still under developemen t.
+It is currently in a very useable state, but is still under developement.

 This uses a websocket and REST API to talk to Octoprint.
 It uses the [octoprint_client](https://github.com/foosel/OctoPrint/tree/master/src/octoprint_client) module that comes with Octoprint to handle the websocket and REST API.
 It currently requires Octoprint to be installed, but it may connect to an Octoprint on another system.